benwilber/benwilber.github.io/_posts/2021-05-07-stop-parsing-iso8601-with-regex.md

     r'(?P<tzinfo>Z|[+-]\d{2}(?::?\d{2})?)?$'
 )
 ```
 Look at this monstrous regex.
-Do you think this regex can possibly capture all 33 pages of the ISO-8601 datetime format specification?
+Do you think this thing can possibly capture all 33 pages of the ISO-8601 datetime format specification?
 Up until a couple years ago it couldn't even capture the difference between `en` and `fr` locales.
 Those ISO-8601 datetime formats are *different*.

 # What to do?

-Stop trying to parse ISO-8601 datetime strings with a regex!
+Don't try to parse ISO-8601 datetime strings with a regex!

 As far as I know, there is no regex that can parse the full specification accurately.

 Use a library that doesn't use (brittle) regexes to parse the strings.

 If you're using Python, use [python-dateutil](https://github.com/dateutil/dateutil).